TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-03-07-finalize-classes-automated-and-safe.md

 ### 3. Find classes that Mocked

-Those are extended by mocking framework, so they have to skipped.
+Those are extended by mocking framework, so they have to be skipped.

 ```php
 namespace PHPUnit\Framework\TestCase;